Kabeela

-Kabeela is a 1976 Indian Hindi-language drama film produced and directed by Bholu Khosla and starring Feroz Khan, Rekha, Bindu, Premnath in pivotal roles.
+Kabeela is a 1976 Indian Hindi-language romantic drama film produced and directed by Bholu Khosla and starring Feroz Khan, Rekha, Bindu, Premnath in pivotal roles.
 The music is by Kalyanji-Anandji.

 Plot

-Shobha (Rekha) lives a poor lifestyle along with her widower dad, Murari, in a village.
-One day a gypsy, Mangal (Feroz Khan), comes to her rescue when she gets attacked by a raging bull.
+Shobha lives a poor lifestyle along with her widower dad, Murari, in a village.
+One day a gypsy, Mangal, comes to her rescue when she gets attacked by a raging bull.
 They continue to meet after the incident and fall in love with each other.
 Shortly thereafter, she is abducted and taken to a man named Dildaar.
 Mangal once again saves her and takes her to her house only to find that her father has died.
 Lalaji, an evil man, spreads rumours about Shobha when she refuses to marry him and the villagers subsequently disown her.
 Will a lonely and abandoned Shobha be able to survive?